top of page

 My year in review-- in books!
 Join me as I recap the books I read in 2024.

-The Coziest Book I've Read All Year: a review of The Ghost Cat
+The Coziest Book I've Read All Year: A Review of The Ghost Cat by Alex Howard

 If you love Scotland and cozy stories about cats, I highly recommend The Ghost Cat by Alex Howard.
 4/5 stars.